Persistent Homotopy Groups of Metric Spaces: Introduction

-Scale dependent invariants which blend topology with geometry have also been considered by Gromov \cite{gromov1999quantitative,gromov2007metric}.
-For example, in the late 1990s Gromov suggested the study of homotopy invariants in a scale dependent manner.
-One question posed by Gromov was: given a $\lambda$-Lipschitz and contractible map $f:X\rightarrow Y$ between metric spaces $X$ and $Y$, determine the function $\lambda\mapsto\Lambda(\lambda)$ such that there exists a $\Lambda(\lambda)$ null-homotopy of $f$.
-This question can be interpreted as a homotopical version of the homological question posed at the beginning of this section.
+Scale-dependent invariants that blend topology with geometry have also been considered by Gromov \cite{gromov1999quantitative,gromov1999metric}.
+For example, in the late 1990s Gromov suggested the study of homotopy invariants in a scale-dependent manner.
+One question posed by Gromov was: given a $\lambda$-Lipschitz and contractible map $f:X\rightarrow Y$ between metric spaces $X$ and $Y$, determine the function $\lambda\mapsto\Lambda(\lambda)$ such that there exists a null-homotopy of $f$ given by $\Lambda(\lambda)$-Lipschitz maps.
+This question can be interpreted as a homotopical version of the homological construction described above.